byrne-yan/meteor-clientside-image-manipulation/README.md

+The original module only accept File object from HTML5.
+Howerver, there are many scenarios in which uri, dataURL you have.

 # Meteor Clientside Image Manipulation

 This package was born out of the necessity to process images before uploading them to the server.